-The volunteers are included in the analysis.
-The employees and donors are indirectly included whereas the local community and the girls' and boys' families are not included in the analysis.
+The volunteers are included in the analysis, while employees and donors are indirectly accounted for through the financial inputs.
+However, the local community and the girls' and boys' families are not included in the analysis.

-Lind Foundation 8
+Lind Foundation

-To better understand the target group and the activities, Moumita is included as an example of one of the girls at the Girls' Hostel.
+To better understand the target group and the impact of LittleBigHelp's work, we highlight the success story of Moumita, one of the girls at the Girls' Hostel.

-Moumita is given a new start and a life away from the streets.
-A place she can call home - with care and comfort.
+At Girls' Hostel, Moumita is given a new life away from the streets in a safe and nurturing environment, where she can find care and comfort- a place she can call home.